ECF/MCPTransports/README.md

 # MCPTransports - Alternative Transports for MCP Servers and Clients

 In the [Java MCP SDK](https://github.com/modelcontextprotocol/java-sdk), MCP Servers and Clients creation require a transport implementation.
-The two transports supported in the mcp java sdk are [stdio and http](https://github.com/modelcontextprotocol/java-sdk/tree/main/mcp/src/main/java/io/modelcontextprotocol/server/transport).
+The two transports supported in the mcp java sdk (at this time) are [stdio and http](https://github.com/modelcontextprotocol/java-sdk/tree/main/mcp/src/main/java/io/modelcontextprotocol/server/transport).

-The purpose of this project is to provide alternative transports for developers interested in building MCP Servers.
-The intention is to start with Java Implementations and provide Python and Javascript implementations as needed.
+The purpose of this project is to provide alternative transports for developers interested in building there MCP Servers.
+The intention is to start with Java Implementations and provide Python and Javascript implementations as needed and/or use remote services across runtime environments (e.g. [Python <-> Java](https://github.com/ECF/Py4j-RemoteServicesProvider)).

 ## Transport: Unix Domain Sockets (UDS) MCP Transport